 "We are positioning our forces so we are ready to respond and provide disaster relief, if requested," she said.

-The State Department said U.S. embassy operations in Japan were moved from Tokyo to another location as a precaution.
+The U.S. State Department said it has moved its embassy operations in Japan from Tokyo to an alternate location as a precaution.

-"Strong aftershocks are likely for weeks following a strong earthquake such as this one," it said.
+"Strong aftershocks are likely for weeks following a strong earthquake such as this one," it added.

-The State Department said it was setting up an email address and telephone number to handle inquiries from people with relatives in Japan.
+The State Department also said it would set up an email address and telephone number to handle inquiries from people with relatives in Japan.

 U.S. Vice President Joe Biden, who was on a visit to Moldova on Friday, also sent condolences as he met with Moldovan Prime Minister Vlad Filat in Chisinau.